 This fund supports opportunities for students to pursue interdisciplinary, real-world projects and build leadership skills.

 Mona and Donald Secord Environmental Excellence Fund Seattle

 This fund provides general support for the Program on the Environment.
 This endowment is used at the discretion of the Director of the program.

 Tikvah’s Garden Fund

 Tikvah Weiner was the program’s administrator from 2008–2011.
 When she passed, Tikvah’s Garden Fund was established in her honor to support the design, production, and maintenance of a garden.
-The garden, currently in the planning stages, is a celebration and recognition of her life.
+The garden and Sustainable Learning Space was completed in Spring 2017, and is a celebration and recognition of her life.

 For questions about supporting the Program on the Environment, please contact:

 Assistant Director for Development, College of the Environment